singaround/songbook/posts/all-tags.md

 **[rebellion](/tags/rebellion)** - songs about mutiny and rebellion against authority

 **[redirect](/tags/redirect)** - pages with this tag aren't songs.
 The pages are 'signposts' towards other pages.
-Items that appear here with a ↝ sysmbol mean that the song appears under a different name.
-Items with a ♲ symbol mean the song is intentionally not included, but we've suggested an alternative.
+Items that appear here with a ↝ symbol mean that the song appears under a different name.
+Items with a ♲ symbol mean the song is intentionally not included but we've suggested an alternative.

 **[rewritten](/tags/rewritten)** - songs which have been significantly rewritten (more than just changing pronouns or chopping out dodgy verses).
 Note that this is distinct from 'parody'.